AP Exam Registration

 There are two keys to registration: understanding what is offered and understanding how to register!

-The high school’s course registration guide has undergone a significant makeover in an effort to make it a more effective educational tool and to help students connect courses to areas of interest.
+The high school’s course registration guide is updated each year in an effort to make it a more effective educational tool and to help students connect courses to areas of interest.
 First, you can access the registration guide below:

 Forms and Instructions for Requesting Courses

-Forms below are intended for students to use for they grade the student will be entering for 2017-18 (next year).
+Forms will soon be linked below that are intended for students to use for they grade the student will be entering for 2018-19 (next year).
 Included is information regarding the registration process, a step-by-step guide for how to register online, and a list of courses available to the specific grade.

 Counselors are available to assist with planning and registration.
 Students and parents are welcome to stop in or call 507.663.0636 to make an appointment with their assigned counselor.

 Several options are available for Northfield High School students to earn college credit including Advanced Placement (AP) courses, Concurrent Enrollment, College Credit Courses in Business, Industrial Technology and FACS, Senior Honors Program, Post-Secondary Education Opportunities (PSEO), and College-Level Examination Program (CLEP).

 Contact a counselor for further information regarding any of these programs.